Ribollita recipe + tips and infos for the traditional tuscan soup

 Ribollita recipe variations

-I usually use this “official” ribollita recipe, but every family has its own version with subtle differences, since this dish was born to recycle the leftovers
+I usually use my grandma’s version of this “official” ribollita recipe, but every family has its own version with subtle differences, since this dish was born to recycle the leftovers.

 But if your replace tuscan kale, cannellini beans or bread, then it’s not a ribollita anymore!